maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignment2/Assignment2README.md

 Mathematical reasoning:
 functions used: sine function and cosine function
 Sine and cosine are alternating trigonometric functions that return smoother frequency values with the increase of angle.
 I needed a circular function that would increment and decrement with the increase of x or input, for a smoother transition of the overlapping shapes to make a systemic pattern.
 So, I used trigonometric functions instead of random().
+Also, I knew the mathematical output  of sine and cosine functions, so was easier for me to draft a probable output for the positioning of the overlapping shapes. incrementing variables: variables scalar and angle incremented linearly by a constant speed value in the loop, this ensured a linear motion of the shapes.